Are you wondering what to expect in your Paris hotel?

 for the most convenience, choose a hotel within easy walking distance of the La Défénse or Esplanade de La Défénse metro stations.
 See hotels in La Défénse

-Find out best places to stay near Versailles - including one inside the Palace
+Find out best places to stay near Versailles - including one inside the Palace and another on the Estate grounds

 For example, 75003 is in the 3rd Arrondissement, which includes the Upper Marais neighborhood.